 Perhaps the best feature would be the security offered by Spike.
 All emails are encrypted, so you don’t have to worry about outsiders hacking your email address and having access to your personal information.
 You’ll also enjoy the fact that Spike stores your current calendar too.

 Newton Mail isn’t the most highly-regarded email provider, but it does offer a ton of potential.
 What’s key is that you can link your Newton Mail account to some of your other favorite apps.
-You can keep track of your notes you’ve jotted down in apps like OneNote or Evernote.
+You can keep track of the notes you’ve jotted down in apps like OneNote or Evernote.

 What’s best is that Newton Mail will keep you on top of your game.
 Due dates and deadlines sent via email will be visible to you at all times.
 No longer do you have to worry about writing each date down to make sure you don’t overlook it.